Accredited crash testing, road equipment – barriers

 - A crash test with a larger passenger car of 1 500 kg impacting the barrier with an angle of 20 degrees and a speed of 110 km/h.

-In crash tests, a number of parameters are to be determined, such as vehicle trajectory and barrier deformation, as well as vehicle accelerations.
-In an attempt to objectively compare these accelerations, a theoretical injury risk value named Acceleration Severity Index, ASI, is calculated.
-A barrier that successfully has passed all the mandatory requirements will get a classification based on the passed containment levels, the determined barrier deformation and the acceleration values, converted by ASI calculation to a risk assessment level A, B or C.
+In crash tests, several parameters are to be determined, such as vehicle trajectory and barrier deformation, as well as vehicle accelerations.
+To objectively compare these accelerations, a theoretical injury risk value named Acceleration Severity Index, ASI, is calculated.
+A barrier that successfully has passed all the mandatory requirements will get a performance classification based on the assessed containment levels, the determined barrier deformation and the acceleration values, converted by ASI calculation to a risk assessment level A, B or C.

 Barriers, NCHRPR 350 and MASH